intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/framework/README.md

 ## 3. Evaluate RAG
 * **OpenAI**
-By default, these metrics use OpenAI’s API to compute the score.
-If you’re using this metric, ensure that you’ve set the environment key OPENAI_API_KEY with your API key.
+By default, ragas use OpenAI’s API to compute the score.
+If you’re using this metric, ensure that you set the environment key OPENAI_API_KEY with your API key.
 ```
 cd intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/framework
 python ragas_evaluation.py \